 Steward Health Care is already well on their way toward achieving their goal of decreasing costs:

 And according to Erin, the team is still very much in its infancy with regard to the types of predictions and continued improved accuracy of models that Steward can achieve with DataRobot.
 Erin and her team have been challenged to go from 7-day predictions to 14 days, one month, or even two months in advance.
 Steward has also started working on predicting supplies, and being able to more closely manage costs and improve operational efficiency when it comes to providing physicians with the tools they want and need.
 As Steward keeps adding more hospitals — and more data — to its network, the potential gains from building predictive models with DataRobot’s automated machine learning platform are unlimited.

 “DataRobot is very much a part of our growth strategy,” Erin said.
 “We would not have been able to be successful with DataRobot without the relationship we have with the company in terms of being flexible and collaborative.
 We’ve been fortunate enough to have the guidance and expertise of Sergey, who’s taken our junior data scientist under his wing.”

-Executive Director of Information Systems and Software Development, Steward Health CareDownload case study .PDF
+Executive Director, Steward Health CareDownload case study .PDF

 We will contact you shortly